Issue Updates from the State House | Week of May 11, 2026

 A weekly snapshot of key legislative activity impacting Vermont’s business community.

-• Event Ticketing: The House Commerce and Economic Development Committee advanced H.512, legislation aimed at curbing excessive resale of event tickets and strengthening consumer protections for venues using online ticketing platforms.
-The bill now moves to the House Floor for further consideration.
+Event Ticketing: The Senate advanced H.512, moving forward a bill aimed at curbing excessive resale prices of event tickets and strengthening consumer protections for venues using online ticketing platforms.
+The House is now reviewing the changes made in the Senate.

 CONNECT WITH OUR TEAM